cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 call, but a specific test would need to be written to check whether it happens at the right moment.

-Moreover, both grammars, the original and the new, represent the node's expected behaviour from the fresh beginning (`CleanStart`) or after a crash (`Recovery`).
-This is why we needed to separate the grammar into two different files (`test/e2e/pkg/grammar/clean-start/abci_grammar_clean_start.md` and `test/e2e/pkg/grammar/recovery/abci_grammar_recovery.md`) and generate two parsers: one for `CleanStart` and one for `Recovery` executions.
-If we didn't do this, a parser would classify a `CleanStart` execution that happens after the crash as a valid one.
-This is why later when we verify the execution, we first determine whether a set of requests represent a `CleanStart` or `Recovery` execution and then check its validity by calling an appropriate parser.

-Lastly, it is worth noticing that the `(inf)` part of the grammar is replaced with the `*`.
+Moreover, it is worth noticing that the `(inf)` part of the grammar is replaced with the `*`.
 This results in the new grammar being finite compared to the original, which represents an infinite (omega) grammar.

 The `gogll` library receives the file with the grammar as input, and it generates the corresponding parser and lexer.
-The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar` is invoked.
+The actual commands are integrated into `test/e2e/Makefile` and executed when `make grammar-gen` is invoked.
-The resulting code is inside the following directories:
+The resulting code is stored inside `test/e2e/pkg/grammar/grammar-auto` directory.
-- `test/e2e/pkg/grammar/clean-start/lexer`,
-- `test/e2e/pkg/grammar/clean-start/parser`,
-- `test/e2e/pkg/grammar/clean-start/sppf`,
-- `test/e2e/pkg/grammar/clean-start/token`,
-- `test/e2e/pkg/grammar/recovery/lexer`,
-- `test/e2e/pkg/grammar/recovery/parser`,
-- `test/e2e/pkg/grammar/recoveryt/sppf`,
-- `test/e2e/pkg/grammar/recovery/token`.

 Apart from this auto-generated code, we implemented `GrammarChecker` abstraction which knows how to use the generated parsers and lexers to verify whether a